Skip to main content

 Characteristics:

-This zone represents application logic and services handling business or sensitive data.
+This zone represents services processing business or sensitive data.

 Examples: